The War For Fundraising Talent

 - Move forward with confidence and communication.
 Tell your donors that you’re making changes.
 Ask them to come along with you.
 Treat them like the adults they are, and they will respond with heartfelt commitment and validation, in the form of continued support.

-Stephan is the author of It’s Not About The Data, an insightful eBook about how quantitative professionals (actuaries, engineers, and data scientists, to name a few) can learn to tell better stories.
+Stephan is the author of It’s Not About The Data, an insightful eBook explaining communication skills quantitative professionals (actuaries, engineers, and data scientists, to name a few) can apply for more effectivenss.
 Get your copy here.

 My latest Blog Post